Quanto99/MiscRepo/Readme.txt

 To establish the git repository and authentication:

-- to initilize the empty git repo on SCS4:  git init
+- to initialize the empty git repo on SCS4:  git init
 - to add files:  git add .
 - to commit files:  git commit -m "blah blah"
 - to link the local repo with the remote:  git remote add origin git@github.com:Quanto99/MiscRepo.git